google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 only enable the tool when identifying JavaScript bottlenecks.

-If you're noticing quite a bit of jank in your JavaScript, you may need to take the next stey beyond a timeline recording, and collect a JavaScript CPU profile.
+If you're noticing quite a bit of jank in your JavaScript, you may need to take the next step beyond a timeline recording, and collect a JavaScript CPU profile.
 CPU profiles show where execution time is spent in your page's functions.
 Learn how to create CPU profiles in [Speed Up JavaScript Execution](tools/profile-performance/rendering-tools/js-execution).